top of page

 Guilinger.et.al.2020.F9.png

 Wildfires adversely affect the landscape especially in semi-arid, steep mountainous terrain, leading to landslides and debris flows.
-We have studied the hydrological and sedimentological response of a small watershed after the 2018 Holy Fire in the Santa Ana Mountains, California and determined how the amount of sediment changes over time.
+We have studied the hydrological and sedimentological response of a small watershed after the 2018 Holy Fire in the Santa Ana Mountains, California and determined where and how the amount of sediment changes over time.
 Check out the article below!

 Collaborators: Dr. James J. Guilinger, Dr. Andrew B. Gray, & Dr. Nicolas C. Barth.